Rule-Based Graph Programs Matching the Time Complexity of Imperative Algorithms: Introduction

 In addition to the new graph data structure, a programming technique is needed to take advantage of the improved storage.
 In our first case study, we demonstrate how the new approach allows checking in linear time whether arbitrary input graphs are connected.
 In the second case study, we provide a program that recognises acyclic graphs in linear time.
 Again, input graphs may be disconnected and have arbitrary node degrees.
-Finally, our third case study shows how to implement the Bellman-Ford single-source shortest-paths algorithm in \gp{} such that it runs in time $\mathrm{O}(nm)$ on arbitrary input graphs, thus matching the complexity of imperative versions of the algorithm.
-Each case study comes with formal proofs of the program's correctness and time complexity.
+Finally, our third case study shows how to implement the Bellman-Ford single-source shortest-path algorithm in \gp{} such that it runs in time $\mathrm{O}(nm)$ on arbitrary input graphs (where $n$ and $m$ are the numbers of nodes and edges, respectively), thus matching the complexity of imperative versions of the algorithm.
+Each case study comes with proofs of the program's correctness and time complexity.
 In addition, we provide runtime experiments on various graph classes.

-This paper expands previous studies on fast rule-based graph programs \cite{campbell2022fast,ismaili2024linear,Ismaili-Plump25a} with the following contributions: (1) We present a GP\,2 program checking connectedness in linear time on arbitrary input graphs, eliminating the constraint of \cite{campbell2022fast} that input graphs must have a bounded node degree.
+Building upon the improvements to the compiler presented in this paper, this work further expands previous studies on fast rule-based graph programs \cite{campbell2022fast,ismaili2024linear,Ismaili-Plump25a} with the following contributions: (1) We present a GP\,2 program checking connectedness in linear time on arbitrary input graphs, eliminating the constraint of \cite{campbell2022fast} that input graphs must have a bounded node degree.
 We prove that the program is correct and always runs in linear time.
 In addition, we present empirical runtime measurements on six classes of input graphs.
 (2) We prove the correctness and time complexity of the linear-time cycle checking program from \cite{Ismaili-Plump25a}.
 Again, the proofs are complemented by runtime measurements on various classes of input graphs.
 (3) For the first time, we present a rule-based implementation of Bellman-Ford's single-source shortest-paths algorithm such that the imperative time complexity of $\mathrm{O}(nm)$ is matched.
 We give full proofs of the program's correctness and time complexity, and also provide runtime experiments confirming the complexity.